deathstar/QServWindows/README.md

 2) Unzip QServWindows-master.zip
 3) Open config/server-init.cfg with a text editor and configure the server
 4) Forward ports 28785 and 28786 using UDP to the internal IP of the computer which QServ is hosted on [(more)](http://quadropolis.us/node/2525)
-5) start QServWindows.exe
+5) start QServWindows.exe and you're done!

 You do not have to restart to change the configuration.
 Simply add the new modification in config/modifier.cfg, and then join the server, claim admin, and type #reloadconfig.
-All of the changes will be applied without having to restart the server.
+All of the changes will be applied without having to restart.

 # Known issues